Chapter in this post:

-With the 10.1 update for the iWork apps Pages, Numbers and Keynote, users of Mac and iPad came up with a few questions.
-Because where word processing and spreadsheets were given the opportunity to play YouTube or Vimeo videos inserted via a link, this feature was not available in the presentation software.
+With the 10.1 update for the iWork apps Pages, Numbers and Keynote, Mac and iPad users had a few questions.
+Because where word processing and spreadsheets were given the opportunity to play YouTube or Vimeo videos directly via a link, this feature was missing in the presentation software.
 That was Mid-July this year.
 Another update came this week, which finally brought web video support to Keynote - that is, to where it is needed.
 Here is the screenshot that I took on the occasion of this news:

 After graduating from high school, Johannes completed an apprenticeship as a business assistant specializing in foreign languages.
 But then he decided to research and write, which resulted in his independence.
 For several years he has been working for Sir Apfelot, among others.
 His articles include product introductions, news, manuals, video games, consoles, and more.
 He follows Apple keynotes live via stream.